Read Immanuel Kant with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Kant becoming a notable philosopher.

-The central claim is this: Here are some of the most likely causes behind Kant becoming a notable philosopher.
+In plain terms: Here are some of the most likely causes behind Kant becoming a notable philosopher.

-The added historical insight is that Immanuel Kant is best read as a method of pressure, not only as a set of theses.
+Immanuel Kant is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

-Kant introduced groundbreaking concepts such as transcendental idealism and the categorical imperative , which challenged and expanded existing philosophical paradigms, making his work highly influential.
+Kant introduced groundbreaking concepts such as transcendental idealism and the categorical imperative, which challenged and expanded existing philosophical paradigms, making his work highly influential.

 Kant’s education and subsequent professorship at the University of Königsberg provided him with a strong intellectual foundation and a platform to develop and share his ideas.